sboesebeck/morphium/README.md

 ## 🚀 What’s New in v6.3

+### About the 6.3.3 → 6.3.6 release storm (August 2026)

+Four patch releases within one week is not our usual cadence, so here is what happened.
+We ran a deliberate deep-code-review campaign over the change-stream and replication code — several AI reviewers (different vendors, reviewing independently) plus verification of every finding against the code.
+That review surfaced a whole class of bugs that only exist *under load*: silent event loss on change-stream resume, live events overtaking history replay, unbounded memory pinning, a sync gate opening over a dead watch.
+None of them had ever been reported by a user — which is exactly what makes them dangerous: this kind of bug does not file an issue, it shows up months later as quietly diverged data.

+- **6.3.4** shipped those fixes — and one of them carried a client-side follow-up bug (#329, the resume-token loop described below).
+Found in production within hours.
+- **6.3.5** fixed that loop the same day.
+6.3.4 is marked defective.
+- **6.3.6** fixes a topology-erosion bug in the connection pool's failover handling (#330) that a rolling server restart exposed on our staging cluster: one client in thirty ended up silently bus-dead while its HTTP side looked perfectly healthy.

+If you are on any 6.3.x: **upgrade straight to 6.3.6**, in the order described below.
+The remaining review findings are architectural and scheduled for 6.4.0 — this series is the end of the storm, not a new normal.
+The full story of each fix is in the [CHANGELOG](CHANGELOG.md); the short version is: we would rather ship four honest patch releases in a week than sit on known silent-data-loss bugs.

 > ⚠️ **Upgrade order matters: clients first, then servers — and skip 6.3.4.**
 >
 > 6.3.4 added strict server-side resume-window validation for change streams.
 Correct — but every